grycap/oscar-landing/content/english/blog/post-elyra-egi-notebook.md

 In this blog, we aim to provide a comprehensive guide on using [Elyra](https://elyra.readthedocs.io/en/latest/), an AI-focused extension for [Jupyter Notebooks](https://jupyter.org/), within the [EGI Notebooks](https://notebooks.egi.eu/hub/welcome) framework.
 Our primary focus will be on how to interact with [OSCAR](https://github.com/grycap/oscar) clusters and services through Elyra's enhanced capabilities for creating AI workflows.
 These workflows facilitate the execution of OSCAR services across remote clusters in multiple distributed cloud infrastructures.

-This initiative is part of the AI4Compose efforts within the [AI4EOSC](https://ai4eosc.eu) European Project framework.
+This initiative is part of the AI4Compose efforts within the [AI4EOSC](https://ai4eosc.eu) European Project.

 We'll guide you through the entire process, from setting up your initial environment to executing specific OSCAR services, such as the `Cowsay` tool among others, to demonstrate the practical applications of these technologies.